olitrussle/blog/_posts/2017-05-23-comparing-the-manifestos-housing.md

 - **Three year tenancies for renters** to give greater long term security and limit rent hikes.
 - **Rent to Own scheme introduced**, where rent payments will give tenants an increasing stake in the property, which becomes theirs after 30 years.

-{% include image/right.html filename="SamSquare.jpg" alt="Image of SamSquare" %}
+{% include image/right.html filename="AlexImage.jpg" alt="Image of AlexImage" %}

 _‘It seems like no matter how many houses we build, we’re still so short that even building 300,000 a year won’t make a difference.
 I don’t like the idea of discriminating against people because they’re not British, so giving British people first refusal on homes isn’t appealing to me.
 I feel like it’s only a big problem in London where prices are so high that no working British people can afford to buy anyway - the new developments are only in reach of wealthy, often foreign, investors.’_ Sam, 35, London

 Private renters and those saving for deposits might welcome the Lib Dem proposals.
 The Rent to Own idea could go down well, cutting out the need for deposits altogether as families pay rent in lieu of mortgage payments for the first 30 years.
 Those on the scheme would need to meet typical mortgage requirements, and The Telegraph reported how [the scheme could cut out the need for the ‘Bank of Mum and Dad’](http://www.telegraph.co.uk/news/2017/05/16/lib-dems-plan-rent-policy-get-young-people-property-ladder/).